Liege Waffles Suzette

 Cooking

 • Grease the waffle maker plates just once.
-You can use cooking spray, or hight smoking point oil.
-This will prevent dough from sticking and makes cleaning up easier.
-Heat up waffle maker.
+You can use cooking spray or a high-smoke-point oil.
+This will prevent the dough from sticking and make cleanup easier.
+Heat up the waffle maker.
 Cook each waffle for about 3 minutes.
-With a heatproof spatula, carefully transfer hot waffle on wire rack.
-Let cool for 5 minutes before eating, or until caramelized spots are solid.
-Enjoy!.
-Cooked waffles can also be frozen sealed in freezer bags.
-To reheat them, throw in your preheated waffle maker for about 30 seconds.
+Using a heatproof spatula, carefully transfer the hot waffle to a wire rack.
+Let it cool for 5 minutes before eating, or until the caramelized spots have solidified.

 Bruno Albouze Belgian Liege Waffles